flemingpatel/Final-Grade-Calculator/README.md

 * Final grades in a course consist of a number of categories (ie Labs, Assignments, Exam, etc.) each of which has a weighting (ie 10%, 25%, 30% , etc) which contribute to a total of 100% .
-* Program can be used for mutiple students grade
+* Program can be used for calculating multiple students grade
 * Program handles a variable number of categories in a course.
 	* To run the program you will required two text files:
   		- CourseGrading Schema